 French manufacturers don’t have the best reliability records, but considering a large chunk of the development work was conducted by Toyota (a brand famed for its bulletproof dependability), it’s a safe bet that the C1 won’t go wrong very often.

 Under the skin, the C1 is a simple car so there’s relatively little to break – and although the quality of some of the interior materials isn’t up the standard of some rivals, there’s nothing yet to suggest it won’t be sufficiently resilient.
-This is reflected in the car’s score in our Driver Power 2019 owner satisfaction survey; the C1 finished 68th out of 100 cars, but with a low 8.9 per cent rate of reported issues.
-Running costs were praised too, with a 9th-place category finish.
-Citroen itself was ranked 24th overall out of 30 brands in the survey, just ahead of BMW and Mercedes.
+The C1 finished 72nd out of 75 cars in our 2020 Driver Power owner satisfaction survey, while Citroen was voted into 18th position out of 30 manufacturers - ahead of Volkswagen, Ford and Mercedes.